CSSUoB/birminghack.com/code-of-conduct.md

 **Look out for each other.** Hackathons can be overwhelming.
 Check in with and support one another.

 This isn’t an exhaustive list.
-Rather, take it in the spirit in which it’s intended: building a hackathon where attendees can learn and grow.
+Rather, take it in the spirit in which it’s intended: fostering a hackathon environment where attendees can learn and grow.

 ## Unacceptable behaviour